Fix Bad Broadband

 By Jon Barrow

-A slow broadband connection can be a misery.
-You could end up paying every month for broadband speeds that you'll never be able to fully enjoy.
+A slow broadband connection can make life difficult - and it's especially frustrating to have to pay out every month for broadband speeds that you'll never be able to fully enjoy.

 1 – Test your speed

 This will tell you the actual download speed you're receiving – you can then see if this improves once you've followed the other advice in this guide.
-If it doesn't then you can use your speed readings when contacting your provider to complain.
+If it doesn't, you can quote your speed readings when contacting your provider to complain.

-Remember though that a low speed reading doesn't necessarily mean that the speed into your house is slow or that your provider isn't delivering the speeds that it promised.
-It could be that the set up in your house is slowing down your signal - fortunately the tips in this guide can help minimise any such interference.
+Remember, a low speed reading doesn't necessarily mean that the speed into your house is slow or that your provider isn't delivering the speeds that it promised.
+It could be that the set-up in your house is slowing down your signal.
+The tips in this guide can help minimise any such interference.

 2 – Position your router sensibly